AdobeDocs/advertising.en/help/search-social-commerce/admin/data-sources/data-source-prerequisites.md

 ---
 title: Prerequisites for configuring a [!DNL Google Analytics] data source
 description: Learn about the steps that you must complete before you configure a [!DNL Google Analytics] data source.
+exl-id: cbb2ad6d-8494-4fa4-928c-238b25bda3a6
 ---
 # Prerequisites for configuring a [!DNL Google Analytics] data source